TusharPanda1986/Angular-HereMaps-Example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.

 # Here map keys
-As this example uses Here Maps Javascript API, please get your keys by generating one at https://developer.here.com/projects.
+As this example uses Here Maps Javascript API, please get your keys by generating one at https://developer.here.com/projects and add the apikey in environment.ts and environment.{{env}}.ts.
 Without the keys, the app won't work.

 ## Development server